yellowcooln/meshcore-mqtt-live-map/README.md

 ---

-This project was entirely vibe coded with Codex.
+This project was entirely vibe coded with Codex so always expect issues and bugs.